cybercongress/chaingear/README.md

 - Registration protocol should be defined by a code (Counterparty, Omni, NXT AE, NXT Monetary System etc.) and/or natural language (protocol specification such as Open Assets protocol, AGS, etc.)
 - Purpose of registration should be described by a code (e.g. smart contracts), and/or natural language (e.g. Ricardian contract or signed Shareholders agreement)

+### Cryptoproject Listing

+### Cryptoservice Listing

 ### What if I have a private cryptocurrency or cryptoasset?
 No problem.
 It could be registered using Chaingear library and will be listed in Radar.
 So when your brainchild will be ready to be publicly traded it will be included in Rating automagicaly.
 Follow [cyber•Fund Radar](https://cyber.fund/radar) listing section.

+### What if I don't have a token yet?
+If you are not going to issue a token or create an independent system we could not add your

 You can discuss or ask a question at [cyber•Talk Thread](http://cybertalks.org/t/rating-listing-of-cryptocurrencies-and-cryptoassets/353)

-### Steps to add System in chaingear
-- Clone `chaingear` repository
-- Create a folder at `/chaingear/sourses`.
-Name of the folder should be same as a `system` name
-- Copy `example.toml` from `/chaingear/` into a folder you created
-- Rename `example.toml` to a `system` name
-- Fill .toml file guided by the following section
-- Pull request

-cyber•Fund's Team in short time will review your work and commit changes

-## Specification of the .toml file
+## Specification of .toml file

 ### Basic info
 ```toml
 genesis_id = "hash_of_the_first_block"